spotify/bigtable-autoscaler/README.md

 ### Using a Cloud SQL Postgres database as persistent storage

 If you want to run this in production, consider using a Cloud SQL postgres database to store the state.
 We recommend connecting using the [JDBC socket factory](https://cloud.google.com/sql/docs/postgres/connect-external-app#java).
-You can specify the jdbcUrl either in a custom config file or as an environment variable.
+You can either specify the jdbcUrl in a custom [config file](/src/main/resources/bigtable-autoscaler.conf) or use the *JDBC_URL* environment variable when running the docker image [that we built](#building).

 ## Registering Jersey Resources and Providers Dynamically
 You can register any additional JAX-RS resource, JAX-RS or Jersey contract provider or JAX-RS feature by editing the